AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 > Need to use DVB private data specifier descriptor beforehands, with a private data specifier registered from https://www.dvbservices.com/identifiers/private_data_spec_id.
 > Requested 07-12-2018

 For an AV1 video stream, the AV1 video descriptor provides basic information for identifying coding parameters, such as profile and level parameters of that AV1 video stream.
+The same data structure as **AV1CodecConfigurationRecord** in ISOBMFF is used to aid conversion between the two formats.

 | Syntax                           | No. Of bits | Mnemonic   |
 |:---------------------------------|:-----------:|:----------:|